magento/devdocs/guides/v2.2/rest/tutorials/configurable-product/plan-product.md

 Size | Configurable in small, medium, or large Description | The Champ Tee keeps you cool and dry while you do your thing.
 Let everyone know who you are by adding your name on the back for only $10.

 A merchant typically provides the product name, SKU, price, weight, and description.
-The other characteristics are are defined by the system.
+The other characteristics are defined by the system.

 ## Find the system-defined values